 Something in the Cyrillic Alphabet

 It might sound silly to those from the East, but the Cyrillic alphabet remains a real curiosity for visitors from the West.
-The bloke letters are a beautiful thing when put together, and any piece of merchandise covered in Ш, Ћ and Ж will surely attract attention back home.
+The block letters are a beautiful thing when put together, and any piece of merchandise covered in Ш, Ћ and Ж will surely attract attention back home.

 Cosmetics & Fashion